Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 processes ageing
 ```

-Looking above, you may ask why have we put the ageing process into it's own time step?
-Casal2 allows you to report or observe on a time step, so you will often break your annual cycle up to match the reporting and observation data that you require.
-The above example, allows us to observe or report on the population right after we have completed our mortality process.
+Looking above, you may ask why have we put the ageing process in its own time step?
+Casal2 allows you to report or observe on a time step, so you will often break your annual cycle to match the reporting and observation data that you require.
+The above example, allows us to observe or report on the population right after we have completed our mortality process, but before ageing is executed.

-Again, the labels specified for each process is user defined.
-For this tutorial, we have decided to keep them simple and name our processes `recruitment`, `maturation`, `mortality` and `ageing`.
+Again, the labels specified for each process are user defined.
+For this tutorial, we have decided to keep them simple and name the processes `recruitment`, `maturation`, `mortality` and `ageing`.
 You can name them whatever is suitable for your environment.

 ## Checkpoint
-Right, let's check in to see what our configuration file should look like in totality.
+Right, let's check in to see what the configuration file should look like in totality.
 We've defined a `model`, `categories`, `initialisation_phase` and `time_steps`.
 This gives us the basic structure of the model we want to run, but we haven't yet added the details.

 Your configuration file should look like:
 ```none